-Very common condition that affects up to 40% of the population, but not all varicose veins are symptomatic.
+Varicose veins are very common, affecting up to 40% of the population, but not all are symptomatic.

 Clinical presentation includes lower extremity pain, fatigue, itching and/or heaviness, which often worsen with prolonged standing, associated with dilated tortuous veins.